chandansgowda/jssstu-ml-lab/README.md

 7. Write a program to develop the KNN classifier with Manhattan distance for the k value as 5 based on split up of training and testing dataset as 80-20 on Fruit dataset.

-8. Write a program to perform unsupervised K-means clustering technique on Lis dataset.
+8. Write a program to perform unsupervised K-means clustering technique on Iris dataset.

 9. Write a program to perform agglomeratiove clustering based on single-linkage and complete-linkage criteria.